adamsilver/fdpb/03-book-a-flight.md

 ### Dates from documents

 GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.* In fact, we followed this guidance to the letter, in chapter 2, for the expiry date field.
+IVE REMOVED THIS FROM CHAP 2 NOW so go into detail.

+[As far as dates go, an expiry date is one of the easiest to collect from users.
+In short, it's a text box that closely matches the format found on the card itself.
+Making the interface match the format on the card reduces the cognitive burden on the user: they just copy what they see.]

 The field expects users to type a number matching the format found on the card.
 Users simply copy what they see, without needing to think.
 Obvious interfaces are good interfaces.